Surviving Cancer (cont.)

 There are many types of symptoms that may show if cancer has returned, and it depends on each person, the kind of cancer she/he was treated for, and the kind of treatment he/she had.

 It is for this reason that you should talk to your doctor about the signs or symptoms that you should watch for and what you should do about them.

 At each visit, tell your doctor/health care team about:

 Your health care team should be able to help you or refer you to someone who can help with any side effects or problems you may have.
 You have a right to get the help you need.

 Viewers share their comments

-Surviving Cancer - Experience Question: Please describe your experience with surviving cancer treatment.
+Surviving Cancer - Experience Question: Are you a cancer survivor?
+Please describe your experience, including treatment and follow-up.